Botanical Name: Billbergia nutans

 Because Billbergia nutans readily produces offsets that can be shared with friends, it is also commonly known as Friendship Plant.

-Most bromeliads are epiphytes in their native rainforest habitat.
+Most bromeliads are epiphytes in their native habitat.
+Billbergia nutans is often found growing on tree branches in the South American rainforests.
 They have small roots, mainly used for anchoring themselves on trees, so these tree-dwelling plants gather moisture and nutrients through their leaves.

 Repot in spring.
 Young plants should be repotted every year.
 Use a loose, fir bark mix, such as an orchid mix or one specially labeled for bromeliads.
 Never repot a plant while it is flowering.
 Wait till after flowering to repot the offsets.